Comparing energy prices is essential to not overpaying on your energy bills

 Once you have compared energy prices online, you can also use our price comparison service to find out what other people think of your new energy supplier.

-You’ll find a customer satisfaction score next to each supplier, and if you click on this, you can find out specifically what our customers rated the suppliers in each of the areas listed above.
+You’ll find a customer satisfaction score next to each supplier, and if you click on this, you can see what our customers rated the suppliers in each of the areas listed above.